 Rachel has spent her career working to make a better Michigan.
 In 2004, she founded Kuntzsch Solutions, a consulting firm focusing primarily on advancing community and economic development.
 Prior to that, she was part of the business development teams at the Michigan Economic Development Corporation and NextEnergy.

 A Little More…

-Education: BS in Kinesiology from Michigan State University and currently pursuing a Master of Public Administration degree from the Maxwell School of Citizenship and Public Affairs at Syracuse University
+Education: BS in Kinesiology from Michigan State University along with an Executive MPA degree and Certificate of Advanced Study in Conflict Resolution from the Maxwell School of Citizenship and Public Affairs at Syracuse University

 With PSC since: October 2016

 PSC superpower: Connecting people and ideas

 Favorite part of working at PSC: Helping affect critical policies that advance Michigan